Credit Card Minimum Payment Calculator

 Paying $200.00/month instead of just the minimum saves you 47 years, 1 mo and $43,269.30 in interest.

 Credit card minimums look small for a reason.
-The two most common US formulas — "2% of your balance, or $25, whichever is greater," and "1% of your balance plus this month's interest" — are both engineered to be just barely above the interest accruing each month.
+Both common US formulas are engineered to be just barely above the interest accruing each month.
 They keep you current, but they barely touch the principal.

 Consider a $5,000 balance at a 23% APR with the 2%-or-$25 rule.
 Your first minimum is $100.
 That same balance accrues about $96 in interest in its first month, so only $4 of that $100 actually pays down the debt.
 Next month the balance is $4,996 — and your minimum drops, too, because it's a percentage of the now-slightly-smaller balance.
 You're running on a treadmill that the issuer controls the speed of.